Imran Khan's PTI says Pak Govt did not allow its leaders to meet American legislators on a visit - ExBulletin

 Imran Khan's PTI says Pak Govt did not allow its leaders to meet American legislators on a visit

-Islamabad, on April 15, 2025, delegation of American legislators, who recently went to Pakistan and held several meetings with senior officials from the government and military establishment, did not mention or even addressed the case of the former Prime Minister Imran Khan who continues to serve a prison mandate in multiple cases in Adiala prison.
+The delegation of American legislators, which recently went to Pakistan and held several meetings with senior officials in the government and the military establishment, has not mentioned or even addressed the case of the former Prime Minister Imran Khan who continues to serve a prison sentence in several cases in Adiala prison.

 Affirming that the new American administration led by President Donald Trump may not come to the rescue of Khan or use his influence to release Khan from the prison, the president of the National Assembly of Pakistan, Ayaz Sadiq, who had a brief meeting with the American delegation, said that the legislators had made no mention of the founding president of PTI during their commitments to Islamabad.